guzzle/guzzle/docs/webservice-client/webservice-client.rst

 -----------------------

 Guzzle exposes several options that help to control how commands are validated, serialized, and parsed.
+Command options can be specified when creating a command or in the ``command.params`` parameter in the ``Guzzle\Service\Client``.

 =========================== ============================================================================================
+command.request_options     Option used to add :ref:`Request options <request-options>` to the request created by a
+                            command
-command.headers             Additional ``Collection`` of headers to add to the serialized request command.on_complete         Function to execute when the command has been executed and the response has been parsed command.disable_validation  Set to true to disable JSON schema validation of the command's input parameters command.response_processing Determines how the default response parser will parse the command.
+command.hidden_params       An array of the names of parameters ignored by the ``additionalParameters`` parameter schema command.disable_validation  Set to true to disable JSON schema validation of the command's input parameters command.response_processing Determines how the default response parser will parse the command.
 One of "raw" no parsing,
-                            "model" (the default method used to parse commands using response models defined in service descriptions) command.response_body       Tells the command object which EntityBody object should be used to store the response body of a request that will be serialized by the command
+                            "model" (the default method used to parse commands using response models defined in service descriptions) command.headers             (deprecated) Option used to specify custom headers.
+Use ``command.request_options`` instead command.on_complete         (deprecated) Option used to add an onComplete method to a command.
+Use ``command.after_send`` event instead command.response_body       (deprecated) Option used to change the entity body used to store a response.
+                            Use ``command.request_options`` instead
 =========================== ============================================================================================

 Advanced client configuration